Mosor rock lizard

 The Mosor rock lizard (Dinarolacerta mosorensis) is a species of lizard in the family Lacertidae.
-It is found in Bosnia and Herzegovina, Croatia, Serbia, and Montenegro.
-Its natural habitats are boreal forests, temperate forests, temperate shrubland, and rocky areas.
-It is threatened by habitat loss.
+It is found in southern Croatia, Bosnia and Herzegovina, and Montenegro.
+Its possible presence in Albania requires confirmation.
+It is named after its type locality, Mount Mosor.

 Description

 The Mosor rock lizard is a flattened lizard with a long head and slender tail.
 It grows to a snout-to-vent length of about 7 cm with a tail approximately twice as long.
 The dorsal surface is somewhat glossy and is brown, greyish-brown or olive-brown with darker mottling and speckling.
 The flanks are usually darker in colour and the spotting may be restricted to the mid-dorsal area.
 The underparts are unspotted and usually yellow or orange in adults but may be white or grey.
 Juveniles have pale bellies and sometimes bluish tails.

 Behaviour

-The Mosor rock lizard is usually found in high rainfall areas at altitudes between 450 and 1900 m.
+The Mosor rock lizard is usually found in high rainfall areas at altitudes of between 450 and 1900 m.
 Its typical habitat is limestone outcrops or karst regions above the treeline.
 It also occurs on juniper-clad slopes, in open woodland and around springs.
 Females lay a single clutch of about four eggs once a year.
 The eggs are retained within the female for about five weeks after mating and hatch about two and a half weeks later.
 The juveniles are less than 3 cm long when they hatch and have very long tails.